 There are many ways to ensure both the user and the data in transit are safe from prying eyes or malicious interception.
 Below are ten key steps to help combat against or alert you to a variety of cyber security attacks and protect your school's assets when they are being accessed from outside the security provided by the school's network.1.
 Strong password security

-Attackers will use brute force attacks, dictionary attacks and rainbow tables to make short work of weak passwords or systems where a password hash (scrambled representation of itself) is able to be captured.
+Attackers will use brute force attacks, dictionary attacks and rainbow tables to make short work of weak passwords or systems where a password hash (scrambled representation of itself) has been able to be captured.2.
+Two-Factor Authentication

-Implementing two-factor-authentication is a must for any system or services that contain sensitive information.
-These additional factors come in many forms and usually are a combination of two of the below:
+Implementing two-factor-authentication is a must for any system or services that contain sensitive or business critical information.
+These secondary authentication factors come in many forms and usually involve a combination of two of the below:

-- Something you know - generally a password, passphrase or PIN.
+- Something you know - generally a password, passphrase or PIN number.

 - Something you have - generally physical devices such as synchronous/asynchronous hardware token that generates a unique number, an RFID card or smartcard.